Use these cleaning tips to descale and clean your kettle

-There are a few ways to prevent scale buildup in your kettle the easiest of which is to make sure you empty your kettle of water when you are done using it standing water can leave the minerals in the water to settle causing scale to build up.
+There are a few ways to prevent scale buildup in your kettle, the easiest of which is to make sure you empty your kettle of water.
+When you are done using it, standing water can leave the minerals in the water to settle, causing the scale to build up.

 The other thing you can do is purchase a ball like this that will go in the bottom of your cattle as your water boils and moves around and helps remove and prevent scale buildup in the base of the kettle.

-How do you remove limescale from outside of kettle
+How do you remove limescale from outside of the kettle

 - Soak a paper towel in white vinegar and place it on the areas where you cannot normally rest liquid like the spout of the kettle or the mouth of the kettle.

 - Leave the soaked paper towel on it for 20 minutes and then wipe it clean.
 Repeat as needed.

 - Wipe clean with and put through a few boiling cycles to remove any remaining vinegar.